-This notice is to inform you that a restitution-based assessment was made under Internal Revenue Code section 6201(a)(4) in accordance with the court’s restitution order.
+A restitution-based assessment was made under Internal Revenue Code (IRC) Section 6201(a)(4), in accordance with the court’s restitution order.
 The amount due is based on the amount of restitution you were ordered to pay, as well as any other penalties and interest reflected on the billing summary.

 What you need to do